badamsvt/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 If I had more time, I would probably spend more time analyzing the results and think about why the results are the way they are by going through some of the details, instead of just looking at the total values for example.
 I might also look at the energy usage separately (gas and electricity) as opposed to the total usage immediately.

+I agree that if the setup hadn't taken more time I would have had more time to dive deeper into the details of the data.

 #### Q10 How would you compare the experienced or apparent work involved, as well as the usefulness of the outcome, of Pass One vs. Pass Two?
 How would you rate the difficulty of this assignment?